Career Quiz and Most Suitable Personality.

 There are 3 answers to each question: Dislike, Okay and Like.

-Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure” Answer “Okay” if you tell yourself “Umm… I think I will be okay with that” Answer “Like” if you tell yourself “Yes, I’m interested”
+Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Ready?
 Let’s start

-You’re interested in psychology like human behavior and performance; individual differences in ability, personality, and interests; and the assessment and treatment of behavioral and affective disorders.|
+|You are interested in human behavior and performance; individual differences in ability, personality, and interests; learning and motivation; psychological research methods; and the assessment and treatment of behavioral and affective disorders.|

 |You are interested in principles, methods, and procedures for diagnosis, treatment, and rehabilitation of physical and mental dysfunctions, and for career counseling and guidance.|

 |Maintain confidentiality of records relating to clients’ treatment.|

 |Encourage clients to express their feelings and discuss what is happening in their lives, helping them to develop insight into themselves or their relationships.|

 |You like working with, communicating with, and teaching people.|

 |You like helping or providing service to others.|

 |You like working with ideas, and require an extensive amount of thinking.|

 |You like searching for facts and figuring out problems mentally.|

 |You like working with forms, designs and patterns.|

-|You like work that requires self-expression and it can be done without following a clear set of rules.|
+|You like work that requires self-expression and work that can be done without following a clear set of rules.|

 Now count how many points you have.

 After you’re done counting your points.
 Click below to view your results.